Osteopathic Medicine and Osteopathy

 OMT should be performed at a minimum effective frequency for a minimum effective duration.
-A patient usually needs treatment a maximum of once or twice a week.
-The minimum effective duration varies depending upon the condition being treated as well as a number of other factors.
+A patient usually needs treatment at a maximum of once or twice a week.
+The minimum effective duration varies depending upon the condition being treated as well as other factors.
 Many types of acute sprains and strains of the neck or low back may only require one to three treatments to resolve.
 More chronic conditions or multiple areas of injury (such as in a motor-vehicle accident) require more prolonged treatment.
-In addition to OMT, adjunctive therapies such as exercise, physical therapy, psychotherapy, biofeedback, massage, Rolfing, trigger point myotherapy, and acupuncture can be beneficial and are often vital in facilitating rehabilitation.
+In addition to OMT, adjunctive therapies such as exercise, nutritional modifications, physical therapy, psychotherapy, biofeedback, neurofeedback, massage, Rolfing, trigger point myotherapy, meditation and acupuncture can be beneficial and are often vital in facilitating rehabilitation.

 The efficacy and cost-effectiveness of osteopathic care have been shown time and time again.
 Comparison studies performed by Colorado, Hawaii, and Florida workers-compensation commissions demonstrated that for work-related low back problems, treatment by osteopathic physicians was significantly more cost-effective than treatment by surgical and non-surgical MDs, physical therapists, and chiropractors.

-This procedure is commonly applied to the musculature surrounding the spine or elsewhere consisting of a rhythmic linear stretching, and deep pressure and traction.
+This procedure is commonly applied to the musculature surrounding the spine and elsewhere consisting of a rhythmic linear stretching, and deep pressure and traction.

 Its purpose is to relax tight muscles and fibrous tissue layers and to move tissue fluids.